A04-Capstone-Group-02/movie-analysis/README.md

 ### `test` target

-Runs the same 4 targets in the same order as the `all` target, but using the test data in `test/data/raw` and the test configuations.
+Runs the same 4 targets in the same order as the `all` target, but using the test data in `test/data/raw` and the test configurations.

 ### `download` target

-Download the CMU Movie Summary Corpus dataset and setup the directories.
+Download the CMU Movie Summary Corpus dataset and set up the `data` directory.

 ### `data` target